diogoalmeidad/data-repository/05_git.md

 - See log: $ git log

 Concepts:
-- Repository: Copy of a git project
+- Repository: Copy of a git project.
+Can be local (on the computer) or remote (hosting service)
 - Commit: A version of the project
 - Directory: A folder
 - By default the command prompt opens on the home folder which is represented by '~'